 - Crack an egg into a bowl and whisk.

-- Scoop about 2 large tablespoons of the tuna mix into your hand and make burger shaped patties.
+- Scoop about 2 heaped tablespoons of the tuna mix into your hand and make burger shaped patties.

 - Dip each patty into the egg and then roll it into the bread crumb mix.
 You may need to pat the breadcrumbs onto the patties well so that they stick around.